 You can start with listings of companies online.
 For example, Yahoo!
 Finance has a free database of companies.
 Fee-based services like Dun & Bradstreet have even more extensive listings.
 You can also contact your broker and ask for assistance with finding the company.

-Contact the secretary of state's office in the state of incorporation, which must be listed on the stock certificate.
-You’ll need the company’s CUSIP number.
+The secretary of state's office in the state of incorporation must be listed on the stock certificate.
+This is where you can find the company’s CUSIP number.
 This is an identification number found on all stock certificates.
 The secretary of state’s office can tell you if the company went out of business, changed its name or moved out of state.

-Complete the ownership transfer form on the back of the stock certificate.
+The ownership transfer form can be found on the back of the stock certificate.
 Take the certificate to a notary public, and sign it in the notary’s presence.
 Send the stock certificate to the transfer agent by certified mail along with any required documentation of your ownership rights.